jfishe/Richland_prefab_2br/README.md

 [Third Party Notices](#third-party-notices) for information about downloading the plugin.
 Refer to the [`Makefile`][makefile] for build software.

+The pdf defaults to `documentclass` article but can be changed to `extarticle` to allow larger default font sizes.

 [makefile]: Makefile

 ## Overview